-ASL 101 American Sign Language 1 4 cr.
-6 lec C
+ASL 101 American Sign Language 1/GE

 This course focuses on the development of basic expressive and receptive ASL communication skills, including an awareness of ASL syntax, grammar, and conceptually correct idiomatic usage.
 Students develop visual-spatial acuity and non-manual skills necessary for ASL communication.
 Students are also exposed to a breadth of information regarding Deafness and the Deaf culture and society.
 Exploration of Deafness includes reading and writing about Deafness.
 Fulfills the first semester foreign language requirement at most four-year institutions.